stadium-software/live-update/README.md

 A repo that enables you to call a REST API using GET or POST at a specified interval to retreive data and update page controls.

 ## A Cautionary Note
 While this script ensures that only one call is active at one time, every time this script executes a REST call is made in the background.
-The higher the call frequency or when calls return a large amount of data, a lot of traffic can be generated which may slow down the network for all users.
+At high call frequencies or when calls return a large amount of data, a lot of traffic can be generated which may slow down the network for all users.
 API's that return a large amount of data might also impact the performance of the client browser and other applications on the client machine.
-Furthermore, depending on the amount or work the REST API performs to return a result, this script might also impact other operations the hosting server is required to perform.
+Furthermore, depending on the amount or work the REST API performs to return a result, this script might also impact other operations on the hosting server.

-In order to mitigate negative impacts on users or networks as much as possible, it is advisable to:
+In order to mitigate negative impacts on users and networks as much as possible, it is advisable to:

 1. Call the script with the lowest possible frequency
 2. Retrieve as little data as possible from the API